A Painful Identity – Renuka Dhinakaran

 Where did your chronic condition journey start?

 I was a premature baby and I was sick a lot as a child.
 I remember being in pain quite often and as a teenager was diagnosed with PCOS and endometriosis.
-I was later diagnosed with hypermobile Ehlers-Danlos syndrome.
+I was later diagnosed with hypermobile It is an inherited condition that affects the connective tissue of the body.
+Connective tissues are responsible for structuring and supporting the skin, blood vessels, bones and organs.
+Connective tis....
 The turning point was my pregnancy when I suffered with back pain.
 After I gave birth, I was told I had degenerative disc disease and a pelvic dislocation.
 I went on to develop anxiety, hypertension, asthma, gallstones, allergies, migraines and arthritis.

 What’s your advice for parenting with chronic illness?